Xu-Mj/npmclean/README.md

 ## Performance Tips

 - Use the recursive mode (`-r`) to clean multiple projects at once
-- For very large directories, consider increasing thread count: `npm-clean --threads=8`
+- For very large directories, consider increasing thread count: `npmclean --threads=8`
 - On Windows, the tool automatically uses optimized deletion techniques

 ## Contributing